Jonathan Brooks

 Reddit

-In part 8 of our “Saturday Script” series, we ventured into our first Running Back data to figure out if weight matters for NFL running backs and to uncover any correlations.
+In part 8 of our “Does It Matter?” series, we ventured into our first Running Back data to figure out if weight matters for NFL running backs and to uncover any correlations.
 Excitingly, we discovered a hard and soft range that could influence your favorite player’s success.
 Further, we look forward to the 2024 rookie RB class and matched all of those rookies up with our hard and soft ranges.

 Methodology: Consistency and Precision